 The women in camp bought me with bread, and they took care of me.
 At the beginning, a woman named Bronka took care of me and we kept in touch for many years after the war.
 One day she was transferred to a concentration camp in France.
 There were a lot of women that took care of me but I can't remember any of them.
 They were always changing and I can't remember even their faces.
 Except for Bronka that I knew about , all the other women took care me in an anonymous way, no names and no face.
 I remember especially the Germans in the camp.
 There was always a Germen who picked me up.

-Nazi Germany of thousands of prisoners, mostly Jews, from German concentration camps near the war front to camps inside Germany.
+The death marches refer to the forcible movement between Autumn 1944 and late April 1945 by Nazi Germany of thousands of prisoners, mostly Jews, from German concentration camps near the war front to camps inside Germany.

-World War II in 1944, as Britain and the United States approached the concentration camps from the west, the Soviet Union was advancing from the east.
+Towards the end of World War II in 1944, as Britain and the United States approached the concentration camps from the west, the Soviet Union was advancing from the east.
 Trapped in the middle of the allied advance, the SS, not wanting the world to know about the Holocaust, decided to abandon the camps, moving or destroying evidence of the various atrocities they had committed there.
 Thousands of prisoners were killed in the camps before the marches commenced, in acts which at Nuremberg were tried as crimes against humanity.

-to railway stations; then transported for days at a time without food, water or shelter in freight carriages originally designed for cattle.
+Although the prisoners were already weak or ill after enduring the routine violence, overwork and starvation of concentration camp life, they were marched for tens of miles in the snow to railway stations; then transported for days at a time without food, water or shelter in freight carriages originally designed for cattle.
 On arrival at their destination, they were then forced to march again to the new camp.
 Any prisoners who were unable to keep up due to fatigue or illness were immediately and summarily executed by gunshot.

-Majdanek inmates started in April 1944.
+The first evacuation of Majdanek inmates started in April 1944.
 Prisoners of Kaiserwald were transported to Stutthof or killed in August.

 Mittelbau-Dora was evacuated in April 1945.The SS killed large numbers of prisoners in gas chambers, by lethal injection and by starvation before the marches, and shot dead many more both during and after the death marches.
 Seven hundred prisoners were killed during one ten-day march of 8,000 Jews, including 6,000 women, who were being moved from camps in the Danzig region, which is bordered on the north by the Baltic Sea.
 Those still alive when the marchers reached the coast were forced into the sea and shot.